jojo-/air-quality-lopy-pytrack-sd/README.md

 - a LoPy for processing the data from the PM sensor;
 - a PyTrack expansion board to sync the RTC of the LoPy using GPS and to write the data on an SD card.

-Authors: Johan Barthelemy, Hugh Forehead, Nicolas Verstaevel
+**Authors:** SMART IoT Lab - SMART Infrastructure Facility - University of Wollongong

-SMART IoT Lab - SMART Infrastructure Facility - University of Wollongong
+Johan Barthelemy, Hugh Forehead and Nicolas Verstaevel